 Glenville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Glenville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.04% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Glenville is somewhat higher than in the average US city of 21.84%: 26.04% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Glenville in 2022 was $45,171, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $180,684 for a family of four.